xLink/data-grid/docs/usage/index.md

 Now whenever you pass along an array of data or an `Illuminate\Support\Collection` object when instantiating the Data-Grid, the package will know to use the `CollectionHandler` to handle the data.

-> **Note:** When we're using examples in the documentation for Data-Grid, we're going to assume you have registered the `CollectionHandler` Data Handler.
+> **Note:** When we're using examples in the documentation for Data-Grid, we're going to assume you have registered the `CollectionHandler` data handler.

 <a name="creating-custom-data-handlers"></a>
 #### Creating Custom Data Handlers